Get

 5. Don’t Forget About Crate Training

 Akitas are naturally protective, which can also make them naturally anxious.
 They may worry about things that other dogs wouldn’t care about.
-Therefore, it’s important that they have somewhere safe and comforting to go.
+Therefore, they must have somewhere safe and comforting to go.
 A crate fulfills this role.

 Think of your dog’s crate as their “den.”
 Yes, it does provide them with a place to stay when you are gone.
 However, it should also be a place they like to be.